excellarateinc/voyage-app-angular/README.md

 * `clone` this repo
 * `npm install` to install npm dependencies

-## Generate constants

-Voyage relies on certain constants that may change based on project or environment, things like the api url or the client id for oauth.
-These constants are configured in environment/environment.ts and declared in angular-cli.json.

-To generate the actual Angular constants from this config, run `ng build --environment={environment}`.
-You're now ready to run the app.

 ## Running the app

 After you have installed all dependencies you can now run the app with: